dlorent/teleport/docs/5.0/preview/database-access.md

 !!! tip
     You can be logged into multiple databases simultaneously.

-You can optionally also specify default database name and user to use when connecting to the database instance:
+You can optionally also specify the database name and the user to use by default when connecting to the database instance:

 ```sh
 $ tsh db login --db-user=postgres --db-name=postgres aurora